Vilikkki/salava-app/salava/README.md

 ## Current State of the Application

-Currently, the backend of the Salava project is in development to properly work with the mobile app, which limits the development of the mobile application.
+Currently, the backend of the Salava project is in development to properly work with the mobile app, which limits the development of the mobile application a lot.
+The writer of this documentation uses his own (crappy) version of the salava server to enable some initial features of the app.

 ## Current Structure of the Application